unsw-restech/restech-docs/docs/using_katana/running_jobs.rst

     ./myprogram

 This script can be submitted to the cluster with :code:`qsub` and it will become a job and be assigned to a queue.
-If the script is in a file called :code:`myjob.pbs` then the following command will submit the job with the default resource requirements (1 CPU core for 1 hour and 1Gb of memory):
+If the script is in a file called :code:`myjob.pbs` then the following command will submit the job with the default resource requirements (1 CPU core with 1GB of memory for 1 hour):

 .. code-block:: bash

-    [z1234567@katana ~]$ qsub myjob.pbs
+    [z1234567@katana1 ~]$ qsub myjob.pbs
     1237.kman.restech.unsw.edu.au

-As with interactive jobs, the -l (lowercase L) flag can be used to specify resource requirements for the job:
+As with interactive jobs, the :code:`-l` (lowercase L) flag can be used to specify resource requirements for the job:

 .. code-block:: bash